Last Updated on: 30th August 2023, 11:35 pm

 - Soft brush: With a very soft new toothbrush, very carefully try to get the food particles out of the hole.
 Do not use force and make very light strokes.
 This technique is recommended one week after surgery.

 - Cotton swab: In case the toothbrush is uncomfortable, use a cotton swab, but it must be sterilized.
 You should apply very gentle strokes to the area, careful not to push the food particle further in.
 It is recommended to perform this technique one week after tooth extraction.

 When should I see the dentist and how long does it take to heal?

 After the surgical procedure for dental extraction, the hole takes 4-6 weeks to close completely.
 However, the recovery from minor surgery can take between 3-7 days.
-Depending upon the complexity, it is possible that the recovery will take less time and close completely much sooner.
+Depending upon the complexity, the recovery may take less time and close completely much sooner.
 In addition, the response of each person’s body and the care taken with the surgery are also important factors.